Galang Hendra Pratama: 2018

 Galang's extraordinary results in the previous season secured him a full-time ride for the following season.
 He was contracted by BIBLION YAMAHA MOTOXRACING.
 In the first 2 races, he was struggling to get a decent results but he was able to overcome the issue by finishing top 10 at Imola, and Donington Park.
 Pratama scored another victory in WSS300 class by finishing first at Brno.
-In total, he achieved 53 points and reached 10th in the final riders’ standings.
+In total, he achieved 53 points and reached 10th in the final riders' standings.

 2019

-Pratama once again appointed by Yamaha to race in 2019 World Supersport 300, having passed blU crU masterclass selection.
+Pratama once again appointed by Yamaha to race in 2019 World Supersport 300, having passed bLU cRU Masterclass selection.
 He completed the season in 7th position with 64 points.

 Supersport World Championship

 2020

-After spending 2 full seasons in World Supersport 300, he was confirmed to be promoted to Supersport World Championship alongside French rider Andy Verdoia, racing for bLu cRu Yamaha WorldSSP Team in 2020 season.
+After spending 2 full seasons in World Supersport 300, Pratama was confirmed to be promoted to Supersport World Championship alongside French rider Andy Verdoia, racing for bLU cRU Yamaha WorldSSP Team in 2020 season.
 He was the first Indonesian rider to race in the class since Doni Tata Pradita in 2009 season.

 2021

-He moves to Ten Kate Racing for 2021 season to partner Dominique Aegerter.
+Pratama moved to Ten Kate Racing for 2021 season to partner Dominique Aegerter.

+Return to Asia Road Racing Championship

+Pratama returned to race for Yamaha Indonesia in ARRC AP250 class for 2022 season.

+Second stint at WSS300

+In 2023, Pratama made a return to WSS300 class to race in 3 rounds for MS Racing, the same team he raced for in 2020.
+He even raced in the Czech round at Autodrom Most of that season with his younger brother Aldi Satya Mahendra who raced as a wildcard for BrCorse, and his brother later won the second race.

+For 2024 season, Pratama was scheduled to race for ProGP team.

 Personal life

 Galang's parents are Dicky Hestu Prahendra (father) and Desi Prasanti (mother), both are retired motorcycle racers active locally in the 1990s.
-He is the eldest child of 4 siblings, one of his younger brothers is Aldi Satya Mahendra, also a motorcycle racer who was scheduled to compete in 2020 Asia Talent Cup before the season was cancelled but continues to race in Asia Road Racing Championship.
+He is the eldest child of 4 siblings, one of his younger brothers is Aldi Satya Mahendra, also a motorcycle racer who won the Supersport 300 World Championship in 2024.
 His hobbies outside racing are playing videogames, cycling and music.
 He was graduated from SMPN 2 Sewon Bantul and SMA Gajah Mada Yogyakarta.